WillieCubed/logdate-mobile/README.md

 - `:feature:list` - Android library for the list feature.
 - `:feature:wear:home` - Android library for the wear home feature.
 - `:test:navigation` - Test-only module for navigation testing.

+* `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
+  It contains several subfolders:
+  - `commonMain` is for code that’s common for all targets.
+  - Other folders are for Kotlin code that will be compiled for only the platform indicated in the folder name.
+    For example, if you want to use Apple’s CoreCrypto for the iOS part of your Kotlin app, `iosMain` would be the right folder for such calls.

+* `/iosApp` contains iOS applications.
+Even if you’re sharing your UI with Compose Multiplatform, you need this entry point for your iOS app.
+This is also where you should add SwiftUI code for your project.

+* `/server` is for the Ktor server application.

+* `/shared` is for the code that will be shared between all targets in the project.
+  The most important subfolder is `commonMain`.
+If preferred, you can add code to the platform-specific folders here too.

 ## Setup